-This 2 day gorilla safari is designed to suit the time constrained travelers who limit themselves to visiting only the Volcanoes National Park to track the Mountain Gorillas and depart.
+This 2 Days Rwanda Gorilla Tracking Safari is designed to suit the time constrained travelers who limit themselves to visiting only the Volcanoes National Park to track the Mountain Gorillas and depart.

 If there is a Rwanda safari that brings you any closer, on foot, to wild beasts that share 98% of our DNA, don’t look any further.
 Let us show you how it feels to be close to these magnificent creatures.